marv0/marv0.github.io/pages/about.md

 ### About Me

-HHello, world!
+Hello, world!
 I'm Marvin Ogot and I’m an entrepreneur and software engineer based in Kenya.

 I started this blog to keep track of my learning and share relevant information on diverse topics entrepreneurship, and various technologies, not limited to software. *Additionally, I may cover topics related to personal development.* If you have the slightest interest in building and delivering great products and services, then this blog is for you!